 Julia, a native of South Carolina, received a BA in History and an AB in Classics from the College of Charleston in 2005 and an MA in Classics from the University of Georgia in 2014.
-Her interdisciplinary research, combining historical linguistics, Classical philology, and literary studies, focuses on the study of Greek and Latin among 16th-century Spanish philologists.
-In particular, she considers how 16th-century comparative linguistic methodologies shaped Spanish identity in the crucial moment of first contact with the Americas.
-Her dissertation will consider the Greek grammatical treatises of Castilian humanist Pedro Simón Abril.
+Her interdisciplinary research, combining historical linguistics, classical philology, and literary studies, focuses on the teaching and learning of classical languages, particularly Ancient Greek, among late medieval and early modern Spanish humanists.
+Her dissertation considers the broad panorama of Spanish Greek studies and their prestige as reflected in the works of Juan de Mena, Pedro Simón Abril, and Francisco de Quevedo, authors who, faced with limited pedagogical and philological resources, nevertheless developed deft textual strategies to present themselves as consummate and capable Hellenists.

 Research Interests: Classical Reception in Late Medieval and Early Modern Spain, Travel Narrative, Paradoxography, Proto-Ethnography, Crónicas de Indias, Comparative Historical Linguistics, History of Linguistics, Language Contact, Textual Transmission, Textual Criticism, Paleography, Codicology